 Mild side effects have begun negatively affecting the person’s quality of life, such as dry mouth, ulcers in the mouth, swelling of the lips or tongue, drooling, bleeding gums, loss of ability to taste, indigestion, altered sensations of taste, smell, etc.

-A person may experience more serious health concerns such as vomiting, bleeding intestines, worsened depression, sleep disturbances, agitated. edgy or irritated feeling, shaking, flu-like symptoms (cough, fever, sore throat, headache), anger, twitching, restless legs, anxiety, back pain, muscle pain, etc.
+A person may experience more serious health concerns such as vomiting, bleeding intestines, worsened depression, sleep disturbances, and agitated. edgy or irritated feelings, shaking, flu-like symptoms (cough, fever, sore throat, headache), anger, twitching, restless legs, anxiety, back pain, muscle pain, etc.

-Side effects have become extremely severe and in some cases may become life-threatening such as suicidality, akathisia, mania, confusion, pancreatitis, convulsion, stupor, and other severe adverse reactions.*
+Side effects have become extremely severe and in some cases may become life-threatening such as suicidality, akathisia, mania, manic-depressive cycling states, confusion, pancreatitis, convulsion, stupor, and other severe adverse reactions.*

 A woman who becomes pregnant or plans to become pregnant may be concerned regarding the increased chance of miscarriage and premature birth that occur among mothers taking Remeron during pregnancy.2

-*More information on severe side effects available from FDA.
+*More information on severe side effects available from FDA.4

 Remeron Tapering Made Simpler, Safer, Easier to Tolerate

-Neurotoxin testing and removal by non-invasive and natural methods such as low-temperature sauna, castor oil packs, nebulized glutathione, mineral detox foot baths, and many other treatments.
+Neurotoxin testing and removal by non-invasive and natural methods such as nutrients that biotransform toxins combined with sauna, castor oil packs, nebulized glutathione, mineral detox foot baths, and many other treatments.

-Therapies for physical pain relief and healing as well as to provide mental and emotional comfort such as Reiki, craniosacral massage, life coaching, CBT, equine-assisted therapy, soothing mineral baths, acupuncture, gentle exercise classes (trainer-led), stress reduction techniques, and many, many more.
+Therapies for physical pain relief and healing as well as to provide mental and emotional comfort such as Reiki, therapeutic massage, life coaching, CBT, equine-assisted therapy, soothing mineral baths, acupuncture, and gentle trainer-led exercise classes, stress reduction techniques, and many, many more.

 Additional Notes on Remeron

 Remeron is an antidepressant drug in the tetracyclic class, meaning its atomic structure consists of 4 rings rather than the 3 rings or other variations in the chemical structure of other antidepressants.
 This is why, in part, Remeron is referred to as an “atypical” antidepressant, because it is believed that it has characteristics that are quite different from other types or classes of antidepressants.
-And, important to note, it is not known exactly how it creates the effects that it does in the brain and CNS.
+And, is important to note, that though theories exist, it is not known exactly how it creates the effects that it does in the brain and CNS.12

-Some studies show that physical changes to the brain occur over long-term use of antidepressants, and indicate that more research is needed.5 There are some indications suggesting Remeron affects the histamine receptors, adrenaline receptors plus dopamine, and serotonin receptors.
+Some studies show that physical changes to the brain occur as a result of long-term use of antidepressants, and indicate that more research is needed.5 There are some indications suggesting Remeron affects the histamine receptors, adrenaline receptors plus dopamine, and serotonin receptors.
 But it is not exactly understood how these all interact exactly.
 At low doses, Remeron often has more of a sedative effect.
 At higher doses, the drug tends to have a stimulating effect.
-It is clear, the body of knowledge about antidepressants is far from complete.
+Mirtazapine is associated with a significant increase in fat mass and weight, as demonstrated in the study by Laimer et al published in the 2006 Journal of Psychiatry.
+It is clear, that the body of knowledge about antidepressants is far from complete.

 How Long Does Remeron Tapering Take?

-This approach is supported by nutritional testing and correction of deficiencies, neurotoxin testing and removal, and addressing many other factors that may have never been previously addressed, and that could have lead to seeking relief through unnecessary medication.
+This approach is supported by nutritional testing and correction of deficiencies, neurotoxin testing and removal, and holistic therapies that address many other factors that may have never been previously addressed before being prescribed medication.